LeruKenny/scaffolding/README.md

 The shell script can be use to run a plan, apply or destroy on the different environments.
 example: ./tfscaffold.sh plan dev us-east-1

-./tfscaffold.sh - the scriptname
+./tfscaffold.sh - the scriptname,
-plan - the terraform command
+plan - the terraform command,
-dev - the environment
+dev - the environment,
 us-east-1 - the region

 <a name="plan"></a>